Undergrad questions answered here

 Q. How can I become a peer advisor?

 A. Peer advisors are selected each spring for the next fall.
 Learn more here.

 Q. Can I work on my Communication requirements while studying abroad or on domestic exchange?

 A. With prior approval, some courses taken while studying abroad or on domestic exchange can fulfill Comm requirements.
-To get an answer about a particular course, please call Susan Dreyer, the department receptionist, at 413-545-1311 to make an appointment with the Undergraduate Program Director.
+To get an answer about a particular course make an appointment with one of the professional advisors through Appointment Plus.